Pro-Palestinian and pro-Israeli crowds rally across the world on the eve of Oct. 7 anniversary

-PARIS — (AP) — Crowds were participating in pro-Palestinian and pro-Israeli protests and memorial events across the world on Sunday on the eve of the first anniversary of the Hamas attacks on Israel.
+PARIS — (AP) — Crowds were participating in pro-Palestinian and pro-Israeli protests and memorial events across Europe, North Africa and Asia on Sunday on the eve of the first anniversary of the Hamas attack on Israel.

+The protest in Rabat was among the largest in months.
+Morocco’s government has spoken out against the war in Gaza but retained its ties with Israel.

+In the southern Pakistani city of Karachi, a massive pro-Palestinian rally was organized by the country’s largest religious political party, Jamaat-e-Islami.
+Its chief, Hafiz Naeem Ur Rehman, said the protest “is to wake up the world. ...
+This protest is to tell the U.S. that it is supporting terrorists.”

-In Australia, thousands of people on Sunday protested in support of Palestinians and Lebanon in various cities, while a pro-Israeli rally also took place in Melbourne.
+Earlier on Sunday in Australia, thousands of people rallied in support of Palestinians and Lebanon.
+A pro-Israeli rally also took place in Melbourne.

-Samantha Gazal, who came to the rally in Sydnay, said she was there "because I can’t believe our government is giving impunity to a violent extremist nation and has done nothing. ...
+Samantha Gazal said she came to the rally in Sydney “because I can’t believe our government is giving impunity to a violent extremist nation and has done nothing. ...
 We’re watching the violence play out on livestream, and they’re doing nothing.”

 In Melbourne, supporters of Israel held up posters showing Israeli hostages who are still missing.